Meet your Coaches

 aka bad cop

 Hi!
 We’re here to support you (and your writing).
-Don’t worry, we’re nicer than we look.
+We’ll be your coaches, mentors, co-workers and genuine friends.

 How the Workshop Started…